ocavedoni/Sprint2_PythonDroplet/README.md

 **Author:** Olina Cavedoni

 __*Project Description:*__
-\n The objective of this project was to create a virtual machine "Droplet" with a Jupyter Notebook, and then use python to scrape data off of a website to retrieve SP500 data.
+The objective of this project was to create a virtual machine "Droplet" with a Jupyter Notebook, and then use python to scrape data off of a website to retrieve SP500 data.

 __*Steps:*__